joelburget/joelburget.com/content/pages/index.md

 I'm a software developer working on developer productivity at Google.

+## My beliefs, likes, and interests

+My beliefs are broadly similar to those of the rationalist / effective altruist community.
+I believe most of humanity hasn't been born yet so it's important to make the world a better place for future generations.
+You might say I'm a [longtermist](https://80000hours.org/articles/future-generations/).

 I'm also interested in functional programming, programming languages, machine learning, logic, and category theory.

 ## Links